JL-Omega/Terraform-project/README.md

 ---

-## Prerequisites
+### Prerequisites

 Before proceeding, ensure the following prerequisites are met:

 1. **Terraform Installation**:
    - Install Terraform locally on your system.
+You can download it from the [official Terraform website](https://developer.hashicorp.com/terraform/install).

-2. **AWS Credentials**:
+2. **AWS Account**:
-   - Ensure valid AWS credentials with appropriate permissions are configured on your system.
+   - You must have access to an AWS account with appropriate permissions to provision resources.

 ---

-## Configuration
+### Configuration

 1. **Update Variables**:
    - Customize variables in `terraform/app/variables.tf` and related variable files to match your AWS setup.
+   - Update the `provider_credentials` variable to point to your AWS credentials file.
+   - Modify the `instance_private_key` variable to specify the path to your private key file for SSH access.

 2. **Customize Configurations**:
    - Tailor EC2 instance, EBS volume, EIP, and security group configurations to your specific requirements within respective directories.

 ---

-## Execution
+### Execution

 1. **Initialization**:
    - Initialize Terraform within the `app` directory using the command: `terraform init`.